owyand/owyand/README.md

-I am currently creating projects and studying for a Java certification.
+I am a certified Java 8 programmer (Oracle Programmer I)

 <!---
 owyand/owyand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.